efficientqa/retrieval-based-baselines/README.md

 # README for retrieval-based baselines

-*Working in progress*

 This repo provides guidelines for training and testing retrieval-based baselines for [NeurIPS Competition on Efficient Open-domain Question Answering](http://efficientqa.github.io/).

-We provide tutorials for two retrieval-based baselines.
+We provide two retrieval-based baselines:

-- DrQA: Danqi Chen, Adam Fisch, Jason Weston, Antoine Bordes.
-[Reading Wikipedia to Answer Open-Domain Questions](https://arxiv.org/abs/1704.00051).
-ACL 2017. [[Original implementation][drqa]]
-- DPR: Vladimir Karpukhin, Barlas Oğuz, Sewon Min, Patrick Lewis, Ledell Wu, Sergey Edunov, Danqi Chen, Wen-tau Yih, [Dense Passage Retrieval for Open-Domain Question Answering](https://arxiv.org/abs/2004.04906), Preprint 2020. [[Original implementation][dpr]]

-Retrieval-based baselines are composed with two steps.
-- **Retrieval** is for retrieving Wikipedia passages that are related to the question.
-We use DrQA and DPR retrieval as examples of sparse retrieval (TF-IDF) and dense retrieval, respectively.
-- **Reader** is for reading retrieved passages to find a text span as an answer to the question.
-We use DPR reader for both retrieval methods.

-All codes are largely based on the original implementation, and we provide command lines to train and test the model specifically for our competition.
+- TF-IDF: TF-IDF retrieval built on fixed-length passages, adapted from the [DrQA system's implementation](https://github.com/facebookresearch/DrQA).
+- DPR: A learned dense passage retriever, detailed in [Dense Passage Retrieval for Open-Domain Question Answering](https://arxiv.org/abs/2004.04906) (Karpukhin et al, 2020).
+Our baseline is adapted from the [original implementation](https://github.com/facebookresearch/DPR).

+Note that for both baselines, we use text blocks of 100 words as passages and a BERT-base multi-passage reader.
+See more details in the [DPR paper](https://arxiv.org/pdf/2004.04906.pdf).

+We provide two variants for each model, using (1) full Wikipedia (`full`) and (2) A subset of Wikipedia articles which are found relevant to the questions on the train data (`subset`).
+In particular, we think of `subset` as a naive way to reduce the disk memory usage for the retrieval-based baselines.

 *Note: If you want to try parameter-only baselines (T5-based) for the competition, please note that implementations on T5-based Closed-book QA model is available [here](https://github.com/google-research/google-research/tree/master/t5_closed_book_qa).*